Iterative Linear Quadratic Optimization for Nonlinear Control: Differentiable Programming Algorithmic Templates: Differential Dynamic Programming Oracle

 Given a set of policies, an approximate solution is given by rolling out the policies along the dynamics defining problem~\eqref{eq:ddp_obj_detailed}, i.e., by computing $\diffctrl_0, \ldots, \diffctrl_{\horizon-1}$ as

-The main difference with the classical optimization oracles relies a priori in the computation of the policies in~\eqref{eq:bell_approx_rec} detailed below and in the roll-out pass that uses the finite differences of the dynamics.
-Note that, while only the non-constant parts of the cost-to-go functions are useful to compute the policies, the overall procedure computes also the constant part of the cost-to-go functions.
-The latter is used for line-searches as detailed in Sec.~\ref{sec:line_searches}.
+The main difference with the classical optimization oracles lies a priori in the computation of the policies in~\eqref{eq:bell_approx_rec} detailed below and in the roll-out pass that uses the finite differences of the dynamics.
+The constant part of the cost-to-go functions is used for line-searches as detailed in Appendix~\ref{app:line_searches}.